All systems nominal

 LevelPurpose

-warnVM/container detection, clock anomalies, circuit breaker trips
+warnVM/container detection, clock anomalies, circuit breaker trips, rate limit warnings

 debugDetailed tracing for support investigations